-- Another PBV unit in the same building or another building - A tenant-based voucher - Another type of project-based assistance such as a unit in the Low-Income Public Housing program
+- Another PBV unit in the same building or another building - A tenant-based voucher

 C. Project-Based Voucher Selection Procedure

 The Project-Based Voucher Program (PBV) allows housing authorities that already administer a tenant-based voucher program to use a limited number of its voucher program authorized units and attach funding to specific units rather than using it for tenant-based assistance.
 The Housing Authority will consider many factors including site location, design, project amenities, services to be provided to residents, and any other relevant information in determining the extent to which the PBV proposal furthers the Housing Authority's mission and whether or not the public interest is best served by converting tenant-based vouchers into project-based vouchers.
 The Housing Authority may use its discretion to define a project within HUD statute.